FAQsThe answers to all your questions

 Every league has an exclusive player directory (which is only accessible to registered players).
 The directory features player profiles including contact information and preferred courts.

 We also have an instant messaging system to make contacting your opponents dead easy.
-Once your league, division and fixtures are published you can use this messaging system to contact your opponents to schedule the date, time and location to play your match.
+Once your league, division and opponents are published you can use this messaging system to contact your opponents to schedule the date, time and location to play your match.
 Alternatively you can text or give them a call if it’s easier.

 It’s up to you to organise matches, but as an added incentive, players who complete 3 matches by the half-way stage of the season and players who complete all their matches by the end of the season get bonus points in the league.